 - 2-3 Tbs. canola or vegetable oil

-To serve, place the dressed coleslaw into bowls, then top with the warm beef mixture.
+To serve, divide the dressed coleslaw between 4 individual bowls, then top with the warm beef mixture.
 Garnish with peanuts, as desired, for added crunch, along with more cilantro, if desired.

 We love hearing from our readers and followers, so leave us a comment if you’d like.
 And, if you don’t hear back from us shortly, know that we may not have seen your comment.
 Feel free to reach out to us by email: ChefAlli@ChefAlli.com